Dahl School Renovation Project

 The Dahl School's degree program enrollments have grown nearly 40% since 2005.
 In addition to the students in the traditional undergraduate, degree completion, and MBA programs, the DSOB also serves a growing number of greater community members through its non-degree offerings (including a nonprofit leadership certificate program and executive leadership workshops for specific business executives and managers).

-Phases I and II of the renovation were completed during summer of 2011 and summer 2012.
-Fundraising for phase III of the plan (see first floor
+Phases I, II and III of the renovation were completed during the summers of 2011, 2012 and 2014.
+Fundraising for final phase of the project is underway.

 The mission of the Dahl School of Business is to value every student and prepare each one to make a difference as an ethical and effective leader in organizations and society.